Please notice that it may take a longer time for us to reply due to the corona pandemic.

 If you plan to look for work abroad while still claiming from a Swedish unemployment insurance fund, you should complete the form Ansökan om intyg U2 which you can print out from the IAF website.
 Follow the instructions provided on the form.
 It is the Unemployment Insurance Board (IAF) that decides if you have the right to claim Swedish unemployment benefits during your time in another EU/EEA country of Switzerland.
 Visit the IAF website for more information on the application process.

-You must continue to submit your benefit card (tidrapport) as usual during your time abroad.
+You must continue to submit your time report as usual during your time abroad.
 Alfa-kassan pays out your benefits.
-Alfa-kassan therefore recommends that those who plan a job-seeking trip to use Mina sidor.
+Alfa-kassan, therefore, recommends that those who plan a job-seeking trip use Mina sidor.

 Points to consider if you plan to apply for unemployment benefits in an EU/EEA country or Switzerland subsequent to working in Sweden